HOME CLOTHES & ACCESSORIESFABRICS & SEWINGGLOSSARY of CLOTHING TERMSBEAUTY & HYGIENEMANNERSSAINTSA WOMAN'S LIFE

 What are you wearing.. um.. underneath?

-Well, mostly medieval underclothes!
+Well, mostly medieval underclothes.
 I have a chemise, which is a pleated, gauzy smock like a slip, woolen hose with garters.
 Okay..
-I usually wear underpants as well but I believe that medieval women did also- just not the ones I'm wearing!
+I usually wear underpants as well.
+Medieval women did also- just not the ones I'm wearing!

-I'm not a girly girl and I rarely do dresses or skirts so it's a real departure from how I actually am in real life!
+I'm not a girly girl and I rarely do dresses or skirts so it's a real departure from how I actually am in real life.
 Costuming is something I've always enjoyed from days in junior theatre, and it was natural to me to take an interest in period costuming.
 From there, I became interested in how it all went together: fabrics, shapes, seams.
-I I attended a tournament as a MoP (member of public) and was amazed at what the women were wearing and the diverse nature of the patterning.
-I started to look into what was correct and what was fantasy and got sucked into the whole medieval world.
-I decided I'd like to make them the way they were and by hand, and I've made my own that way ever since.
+I I attended a tournament as a MoP (member of public) and discovered that groups of people keen on things historical get together all through the year.
+Experimenting with medieval recipes, leatherwork, blacksmithing, music, woodturning and furniture-making, candle-making, fighting, longbow archery and jousting and discovering more about what people in different areas did and didn't do provides a wealth of opportunities to get out there and live what a lot of gamers do online.

-My first MoP outfit was 2001 in cringe-worthy machine-sewed clothes which at the time I thought were marvellous!
-It didn't even occur to me that I could join a group and learn all year round.
-My first group was in 2002. and I've been involved with a couple since then.
+My first MoP outfit was 2001 in cringe-worthy machine-sewed clothes which at the time I thought were marvelous!
+It didn't even occur to me then that I could join a group and learn all year round.
+I joined a group in 2002. and I've been involved with a couple since then.
+I'm with a Living History group, based in Brisbane and am a member of the Queensland Living History Federation.

 There's heaps to do off season.
-Apart form all the ongoing sewing projects and embroidery, there's dress accessories to make or aquire, shoes, painting of household things (like the backgammon board) and practicing medieval recipes on willing friends.
+Research.
+Lots of research and preparing for upcoming events.
+Apart from all the ongoing sewing projects and embroidery, there's dress accessories to make or acquire, shoes, painting of household things (like the backgammon board) and practicing medieval recipes on willing and unsuspecting friends.
+I attend weekly get-togethers with the rest of our medieval group.

 Where do you get all your things?

-I'm lucky that some friends and fellow-re-enactors have skills who can teach me how to make things I don't know about and I'm game to have a go at hand-making almost anything myself.
+I'm lucky that some friends and fellow-re-enactors have skills who can teach me how to make things I don't know about.
+I'm game to have a go at hand-making almost anything myself.
 Occasionally, you come across a fellow-reenactor who sells goods or barters and I have some great on-line journal buddies who offer a heap of good advice and encouragement on projects.
+There are specialist artisans world wide who sell goods online as well.

-My family think it keeps me out of trouble and they tolerate it quite well, mostly.
-Friends are mostly re-enactors, so they don't mind of course, workmates are interested in a small way (except at tournament time when they develop a kind of twitch when I mention it).
+My friends are mostly re-enactors, so they don't mind of course and workmates are interested in a small way (except at tournament time when they develop a kind of twitch when I mention it).
+Some of my family are also interested in historical costuming, some ask kindly how new things are going.

 Are you a Princess?